Ravenglass: Attractions

 Tourist attractions include Muncaster Castle and the Ravenglass and Eskdale Railway.

 Transport

+National Rail

-Ravenglass is served by Ravenglass railway station on the Cumbrian Coast railway line, with trains to Carlisle and Lancaster.
+Ravenglass is served by Ravenglass railway station on the Cumbrian Coast railway line, with trains to Carlisle and Lancaster as well as a few continuing to Manchester Airport.

+Heritage rail

 This station is also a terminus of the narrow-gauge Ravenglass and Eskdale Railway, which runs inland up Eskdale.
 This serves both as a tourist attraction and as local transport during its operating season.

+Bus

+Stagecoach operates the service in the village on 1 route.
+The X7 to either Whitehaven via Thornhill & Egremont or to Millom via Bootle.

+Road

 Ravenglass is connected by a minor road to the nearby A595 trunk road.
 It also has minor tracks running northwards and southwards via tidal fords, which are unsuitable for normal motor vehicles.

-In literature
+Media

+The 1972 Granada television serial The Intruder - based on the novel of the same name by John Rowe Townsend - was predominantly filmed in Ravenglass which represented the fictional location of Skirlston.

 Eskdale and Rafnglass (modern Ravenglass) feature in Rosemary Sutcliff's final novel (1992) Sword Song, set in the 9th century.
-The 1972 Granada television serial The Intruder - based on the novel of the same name by John Rowe Townsend - was predominantly filmed in Ravenglass which represented the fictional location of Skirlston.